wenxiwang/wenxiwang.github.io/_pages/about.md

 - *External Reviewer*: TACAS 2022, FSE 2021, ICST 2020, ASE 2020, ISSRE 2020, and ICSE 2019.

 **News**:
+- receive the George J. Heuer, Jr. Ph.D.
+Endowed Graduate Fellowship Fund for 2023-2024 from the Cockrell School of Engineering, UT Austin.
 - Honorably got in [Rising Stars in EECS 2022](https://risingstars.utexas.edu/)
 - Joined Automated Reasoning Group at Amazon Web Service as a research summer intern, 2022.